-It is a permanent work in progress.
+It is my personal website, and a permanent work in progress.
 To know more about this site and your host you can have a look at the colophon.

 I sometime cook, and here are my recipes.

 - My projects on github.

 - My pictures on flickr.

 - My Displayator app used to be in the iOS app Store.

 If you’ve ever crossed a border with roaming enabled on your cell phone, you have received them.
 The “surf & call abroad cheaper with this pack…” Or “$operator accompanies you in @country.
 Call ### for your mailbox, local number prefix is +%% , use +&& to call @home_country number … Have a nice stay”, usually containing details about roaming costs.
 In Europe, with my french provider (Orange), whenever I cross a (European) border, that message also contains “emergency number is 112” which is actually useful.
 However, when I go outside the EU and Switzerland, this information is missing.
 For example in Singapore, Indonesia, Turkey or Thailand.